-In the TX version, he hesitates just a bit too long before trying to hit the [handily-labelled] Total Destruct button.
-It looks as though he`s waiting for the Daleks to shoot him and has always irritated me.
+In the TX version, he hesitates just a bit too long before trying to hit the handily-labelled Total Destruct button.
+(If he’s that determined to ensure the Kaleds’ survival, why have a Total Destruct button in the first place???)
+It looks as though he`s actually waiting for the Daleks to shoot him and it always irritated me.
 So the desire to fix that particular sequence was the driving force behind doing this Fan Edit.

 So I did something I`ve never done before – I started at the end of the story and worked my way forward.
 It was an interesting way of working, one that makes sense as it`s the end of that final episode that you`re working to and one that I may repeat.
 But back to Davros getting zapped…

 Essentially I sent the picture into negative earlier and, if you compare it to the version on your DVD, I`ve totally recut the sequence.
 I prefer the flow of it now but it was quite tricky patching the various gaps with music cues.
 Luckily I`ve got that Heathcliffe Blair CD to help!